Is Cinnamon Really That Healthy?

 Hi, my name is Marcie Vaske and I'm a functional medicine nutritionist specializing in gut health.
-So I work with clients who live with intestinal symptoms such as gas, bloat, diarrhea, constipation, and that's really just to name a few.
+I work with clients who live with digestive symptoms such as gas, bloat, diarrhea, and constipation, just to name a few.

-But as we continue to learn more and more about the significance of having a healthy gut, it's very often that my clients will have issues relating to things like hormones or thyroid issues or even insulin dysregulation and autoimmune diseases.
+As we continue to learn more and more about the significance of having a healthy gut, it makes sense that that my clients will also struggle with issues that can be related to gut health and often improved using a functional nutrition approach, like hormone imbalance, thyroid issues, insulin dysregulation, and autoimmune diseases.

-So if this sounds like you or maybe even someone that you know and would like to become a client with the clinic, you can make your initial appointment.
+If this sounds like you, or someone that you know, then you are invited to schedule an initial appointment with our clinic here: initial appointment.
 Or if you're the kind of person who likes to do things on their own, or maybe you just wanna gain some extra knowledge into gut health, you can download our free guide, which is called Five Ways to Improve Your Gut Health.

 Oh, delicious Cinnamon.
-How I Do Love You, I actually add it to something I eat every day, and not only because of the way that I love the taste of it, but also because of the magical benefits of it.
+How I do love you.
+I actually add it to something I eat every day, and not only because I love the taste of it, but also because of the magical benefits of it.

 Is Cinnamon Really That Healthy?

-So today I'm going to discuss and explain to you the reasons why you might wanna add cinnamon more often than just during this pumpkin season to all your food.
-So I think it's a good place to start is just a little background on cinnamon.
+So today I'm going to discuss and explain to you the reasons why you might want add cinnamon more often than just during this pumpkin season to all your food.

-You know, cinnamon is actually made from the bark of a tree, and this bark contains many, many special compounds that are responsible for its many health-promoting properties which make a powerful, make it really a powerful spice that has been used medicinally around the world for thousands of years.
+Cinnamon is actually made from the bark of a tree, and this bark contains many, many special compounds that are responsible for its many health-promoting properties which make it a really powerful spice that has been used medicinally around the world for thousands of years.

 And interestingly enough, researchers have found that cinnamon ranks at number one out of 26 of the most popular herbs and spices in the world in terms of that protective antioxidant.

-And that's not even to mention its powerful antibacterial, antifungal, and anti-diabetic properties.
-So cinnamon has been shown to help with several health concerns.
-And some of those include diabetes, high blood pressure, metabolic syndrome, irritable bowel syndrome, yeast infections, and oral infections.
+That's not even to mention its powerful antibacterial, anti-fungal, and anti-diabetic properties.
+Cinnamon has been shown to help with several health concerns.
+Some of which include diabetes, high blood pressure, metabolic syndrome, irritable bowel syndrome, yeast infections, and oral infections.